Suffering Persistent Flare-Ups?Before Suffering Persistent Flare-Ups?After

 The relapsing nature of rosacea means that flare-ups can be severe for a short period of time, followed by intervals of remission.

-The exact cause of rosacea is not yet fully understood, but several factors are believed to contribute to its development.
+Rosacea is not yet fully understood, but several factors are believed to contribute to its development.

 Among the most widely studied causes of rosacea are: